diskutil eject: How to Eject Drives From Mac Terminal

 # Step 5: If still stuck, force unmount

-Most problems are resolved by Step 3.
+Most problems are resolved at Step 3.
 Identify the blocker, kill it, eject cleanly.

-Check if a specific process is using your drive:
+Check if Spotlight specifically is holding your drive:

 lsof /Volumes/YourDriveName | awk '{print $1}' | sort -u